-Notice that the brown color of the background is irregular.
-Organizing the design elements by color is a bit arbitrary since somewhat different forms touch, are slightly different in color and might be counted as one element or two.
+Organizing the design elements by color is a bit arbitrary since somewhat different forms touch and might be counted as one element or two.
 I have chosen to distinguish such elements.
-I see the plaque as carrying 8 white, 4 grey, 2 black and 1 green, 1 red and 1 blue balls, for a total of 17 design elements.
+I see the plaque as carrying 8 white, 4 grey, 2 black line forms and 1 green, 1 red and 1 blue balls, for a total of 17 design elements.

 Some of the color is quite solid: the red and green balls and the grey paint, for example.
 The paint of the white and blue balls is more splotchy.
 The three smallest white elements are painted with smooth brush strokes, but the remaining 5 larger white designs are pointillist collections of white dots.
 There is a grey circle surrounding a white square in the top left corner of the plaque and a small V-shaped grey element on the edge of the plaque near the bottom right corner.
 The 2 remaining grey elements horizontally span the center of the design and consist of three irregular circles connected by two arches.
 One might imaging these are two pairs of eyeglasses sharing a common central lens.
 The left two circles and their connecting arch are light grey and I distinguish them from the right arch and lens, which are darker.
 Notice that both rims of the left pair of “eyeglasses” are interrupted by sections of darker grey and inset into these sections are 10 white dots (right lens) and 24 white dots (left lens).
 The small V-shaped grey element near the lower right corner points down.
 Parallel to it and pointing “up” is a similar white “V”.
 Intruding into the upper-right quadrant of the plaque are two black blobs, the right-most cut off by the edge of the plaque.
 Set against the black are closely-packed white dots.
 Polka-dot amoebas: who knew?